Full list of all UK schools closed today due to snow and ice

 String of weather warnings in place across UK as Met Office warns of disruption

-Hundreds of schools will be closed today as snow and ice cause disruption across the country after the Met Office issued multiple weather warnings.
+Hundreds of schools remain closed as snow and ice cause disruption across the country continues after the Met Office issued multiple weather warnings.

-Amber weather warnings are in place for snow in parts of Scotland, forecasting “heavy snow” and travel disruption, while yellow warnings for snow and ice cover much of the UK on Monday.
+Amber weather warnings remain in place for snow in parts of Scotland, forecasting heavy snow and travel disruption, while yellow warnings for snow and ice cover much of the UK.

 Much of Scotland should be braced for the worst of the weather, with hundreds of schools in the north of the country shut at least partially on Monday.